yx1ntan/yx1ntan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an undergraduate at Sichuan University, majoring in Cyber Science and Security.
+I am currently an undergraduate student at Sichuan University, majoring in Cybersecurity.
 I'm an incoming Ph.D. student in HKUST CSE for Fall 2025.

 My research interest includes Smart Healthcare, Human Computer Interaction and Machine Learning.
 During my PhD journey, I hope to fully and deeply learn, explore, and conduct some meaningful and impactful research.
 I want to contribute to developing innovative solutions that can address real-world challenges.